Regional Filming Fund (RFF)

 Screen NSW is committed to supporting increased participation in the industry of people from under-represented groups including women, Aboriginal and Torres Strait Islander peoples, people from CaLD backgrounds, people with disability, LGBTQI people, people from western Sydney and people from regional NSW.
 Priority will be given to teams including people from under-represented groups.

-If you are applying to both the Production Finance program and the Regional Filming Fund, please submit the applications concurrently via the Production Finance form.
+If you are applying to both the Production Finance or Made in NSW - TV Drama program and the Regional Filming Fund, please submit the applications concurrently via the Production Finance form or Made in NSW TV Drama form.

 If your application is only for the Regional Filming Fund please apply via this form at least four weeks prior to the start of filming in Regional NSW.